 What it actually comes down to is a genetic issue.
 Basically the olfactory gene in some people makes them perceive tastes differently.
 So, unfortunately if you have this gene, yes, any mint dessert will taste like toothpaste.
 If you have a good gene, mint desserts will taste amazing to you!

-Ingredients for a Thin Mint Cheesecake Brownie Cake:
+How to make a Thin Mint Cheesecake Brownie Cake:

 - Line a 9-inch springform pan with parchment paper because this will make it easier to remove it later.
 Make sure to spray the sides of the pan with nonstick baking spray before you spread the brownie batter in it.